93jy/quartz/content/notes/The Smartest Guys in the Room.md

 	- *It is business wisdom that many of a company's best deals are the ones it doesn't do*.
 But at Enron, the place was defined by dealmaking (sounds like my team?)
 	- RAC existed to keep analysts happy
 	- Putting a lot of pressure on the RAC to sign off by submitting deals close to the quarter end (that's probably why Frank says cannot strong-arm him and set these deadlines)
-	- The CRO felt he was ineffective, but still wanted to stay because of the money and to wait for his stock options to invest... tough decision and explained by [[notes/C_Incentives]] Again
+	- The CRO felt he was ineffective, but still wanted to stay because of the money and to wait for his stock options to invest... tough decision and explained by [incentives](notes/C_Incentives.md) again
 - A lot of Enron sounded great in theory, but the reality was something else entirely
 - p120: Company culture, and how everything was different and radical - also because it was the dawn of thee internet age, where there was 'complete suspension of healthy skepticism and disbelief, and brand new dot-coms could pose serious threats to big, established companies'.
 - p126: thee company became mostly traders and deal makers, abandoning its original business model.
 But a company built around trading and dealmaking cannot possibly have steadily increasing returns.